16parti/16parti.github.io/help.md

 1. In main menu, go to settings
 2. Enter Password
 3. Go to System
-4. Backup (Save it somewhere you can remember) the homepage url incase stuff goes wrong
+4. Backup (Save it somewhere you can remember) the current homepage url incase stuff goes wrong
 5. Go to homepage url and type: tfc.television.si/

 6. Save it (Press green button)